opf/legal/privacy/data-privacy-statement/en.md

 ### Creation of an OpenProject entity

-For the creation of your own OpenProject entity we collect and process the following personal data:
+For the creation of your own OpenProject entity we collect and process the following  data:

 - Name of the organization
 - URL of the OpenProject entity